AkshathaHebba/E-Commerce-Book-Website/README.md

 # Ecommerce Book Publication Application

 This repository contains the source code for an Ecommerce Book Publication Application.
-The application is built using a combination of front-end technologies such as React and Bootstrap, and a server-side Node.js Express application with APIs following the REST architecture.
+The application is built using a combination of front-end technologies such as REACT and Bootstrap for styling, and a server-side Node.js Express application with APIs following the REST architecture.

 ## Features
 - User-friendly and responsive front-end interface built with React and Bootstrap, ensuring a seamless experience across different devices and screen sizes.